P S O T Y Interview

 -How did you get signed to Candlelight Records?
 What kind of deal did they offer you guys and how did it go down?

 While I can’t talk about the details of the actual deal, I can say how it came about.
-I got us booked to play a show with Year of No Light and a band we really love called The Mire.
+I got us booked to play a show with Year of No Light and a band we really love called The Mire [at The Black Heart in Camden].
 At that show was a guy from Candlelight.
 He pimped us around with his colleagues at work and Candlelight contacted us to see if we could work something out.
 In fact, I believe they said that they wanted to “see if there’s any way they can help us”.
 It’s all pretty exciting.
-We had a meeting at The Black Heart in Camden and chatted about what we wanted to do and this and that.
-Darren, who was our contact at Candlelight, took us over to the Underworld to see a show, I think it was Joey Jordison’s new band, Scar the Martyr.
+We had another meeting at The Black Heart and chatted about what we wanted to do and this and that.
+Darren Toms, who was our contact at Candlelight, took us over to the Underworld to see a show, I think it was Joey Jordison’s new band, Scar the Martyr.
 We ended up drinking rum with two of the members of Dragonforce and talking about the title of “post metal” being stupid because “metal wasn’t finished yet”.
 It was an unusual night to say the least.

 Oddly enough, no. We wanted to change it.
 The label didn’t mind what we were called, they kinda liked it being so odd, but we felt we had outgrown the name.
 So we developed a logo and did a big change.

 -Initially, a third EP was planned for release in 2012.
-But instead you released the album “Fragments of Uniforms” in June 2014.
+But instead you released the album “Fragments of Uniforms” in October 2013/April 2014.
 Who’s idea was it to upgrade the EP into an album?

 This came from that delay we talked about earlier.
 We always wanted to do an album but we hadn’t put enough material together that we thought would sound good on one record or that we were entirely happy with.
 We decided an album was the way we wanted to go so we got on with it, and about time too!